jackrobertscott/authpack-client-190806/documents/api/Scopes.md

 - id `string`: id of the scope to update.
 - name `string?`: a nice scope name.
-- code `string?`: used to identify scope in code.
+- tag `string?`: used to identify scope in code.
 - description `string?`: describe the scope's permissions.
 - scopeId `string?`: the parent of the scope.
 - data `object?`: developer assigned attributes.